 After Australia I went to work in Fiji on a boat.
 When my Fijian experience came to an end I went back to Australia and was offered a job in the Whitsunday’s on a sail boat as a Chef/Dive Instructor.
 After a couple of weeks I realized not knowing anything about sailing, that I needed further experience and training before taking a job on a sail boat.
 This is when I decided to move to Auckland to learn how to sail.
 What better place to do it, than in the City of Sail’s!?!

-My journey pursuing sailing in New Zealand began in late 2011.
+My journey pursuing sailing and ultimately the solo challenge in New Zealand began in late 2011.
 I did a 10-day Competent Crew course, sailing from Auckland to Bluff on-board Tiama, a 50ft expedition steel yacht run by Henk Haazen.
 Upon completion of course, I inquired on how I could keep learning (but not spending a lot of money); they suggested I try to get on boats for Rum racing.
-This is where the addiction began.
+This is where the addiction began and my ambition to enter the solo challenge.

 As soon as I got back to Auckland, I joined a crew site and put my name out there as much as possible.
 I did one Friday Rum Race, one Wednesday night series and then my 3rd race was the 2011 Coastal Classic 120 NM race from Auckland to Russell, Bay of Islands.
 By now, I was hooked and I continued to put myself out there, so much so that the summer's 2011- 2012 and 2012-2013, I was racing almost every day.
 If not racing then I was out cruising.
 I had the need and desire to be on the water constantly.

-I also wanted to continue my education, so I got my STCW (Sea Survival, Fire Fighting and First Aid) and my MROC (Maritime Restricted Operator Certificate - MF/HF (SSB) radio license) at Mahurangi Tech.
+I also wanted to continue my education in order to enter the solo challenge, so I got my STCW (Sea Survival, Fire Fighting and First Aid) and my MROC (Maritime Restricted Operator Certificate - MF/HF (SSB) radio license) at Mahurangi Tech.
 I then tried to do home school for my Boatmasters course but I did not have the discipline to teach myself.
 Recently, I finally completed the course (with an A-) in a classroom setting with Boating Education.
 From here, I would like to continue my education by doing the Coastal Skipper and eventually gain my Ocean Yachtmasters.

 am taking part in the B&G online sailing academy.
 I am also a proud member